 How the training module works

-It is a fun, interactive session that has no script, and so I don’t quite know how it is going to turn out!
-We send a member of the team out of the room for a few minutes while the team decide on something they want me to find out about them.
-They give me a random start subject.
-Then when the guinea-pig, sorry delegate returns to the room, I have to find out the information without them being aware of what I’m after.
-I remember one conversation with a client company in Coventry where I had to find out what brand of shampoo the delegate favoured.
-It started talking about hickory trees in America.
+It is a fun, interactive session that has no script and so I don’t quite know how it is going to turn out!
+We send a member of the team out of the room for a few minutes while the team decide on something they want me to find out about their colleague.
+They give me a random start subject and then when the guinea-pig, sorry delegate returns to the room, I have to find out the information without them being aware of what information I’m after.
+I remember one conversation with a client company in Coventry where I had to find out what brand of shampoo the delegate favoured, starting off talking about hickory trees in America.
 As I say very random!
 And we have a time limit with a timekeeper in the room of course!

 How to do it

-You find out what you need to know.
-You have to do this in a way which makes it a proper 2-way conversation.
-It must feel human.
-The key is to use a combination of questioning and giving information.
+Of course, you need to find out what you need to know.
+You want to do this in a way which makes it a proper 2-way conversation.
+You also want to come across as a human.
+The way to do this is to use a combination of questioning and giving information.

 Too much of either doesn’t work well.
 Too much questioning comes across a being like an interrogation.
 Which will make them feel defensive.
 But also too much ‘telling’ also isn’t great.
 It gives them the impression that you’re only interested in hearing the sound of your own voice.
 Which again is hardly likely to win friends!